 As always, you can also download our free Guide to MSHA Part 46 Training for more details about recordkeeping and documentation requirements for MSHA Part 46.

-We hope you found this guide to MSHA Part 46 training certification, for both miners/non-mining-employees/contractors and for mine operators, helpful.
+We hope you found this guide to MSHA Part 46 training, for both miners/non-mining-employees/contractors and for mine operators, helpful.